billysco/sentiment_analysis/README.md

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A Python library which allows you to build a web application

-* For Sentiment analysis  - Textblot and Vader libraries
+* For Sentiment analysis  - Textblob and Vader libraries
-* For Visualizations - Matplotlid, SciPy ,Tensorflow , Scikit-Learn libraries
+* For Visualizations - Matplotlib, SciPy ,Tensorflow , Scikit-Learn libraries
 * IDE - Visual studio, Jupyter lab, Google Colab